atanastalos/styledComponentsWithRedux/README.md

 </p>

 <h2>Description</h2>
 <p align="justify">Input form for register without backend.
 Validator checks whether you fill all required fields or write a valid email.
 If you add correct data, it redirects to an other page where you can read your summarized data.
-Data is stored at frontend through Redux.</p>
+Data is stored at frontend using Redux.
+App is deployed using AWS Amplify.</p>

 <h2>Framework, tools :muscle: :muscle:</h2>
 <ul>